noor-usman/the-x/README.md

 ### Installation:

-To create a new project using MERN-X, simply run the following command:
+To create a new project using The-X, simply run the following command:
 ```
 npx mern-x@latest
 // For yarn